epics-modules/asyn/docs/source/devGpib.rst

         - `convert` is called.
 It is expected to give a value to the appropriate field (RVAL for bi, mbbi, mbbiDirect and VAL for all others) of the record or return -1.
-Note that it is the responsiblity of the custom conversion routine to set or clear the record .UDF field.
+Note that it is the responsibility of the custom conversion routine to set or clear the record .UDF field.
         - The field `pgpibDpvt->msgInputLen` contains the number of bytes in the last read msg.
 This allows messages with null characters to be processed.